dbt-labs/jaffle-shop/README.md

 dbt seed
 ```

-- If you'd prefer a larger dataset (6 years instead of 1), you can also copy the data from a public S3 bucket to your warehouse into a schema called `raw` in your `jaffle_shop` database.
+- **Load the data via S3**.
+If you'd prefer a larger dataset (6 years instead of 1), and are working via the dbt Cloud IDE and your platform's web interface, you can also copy the data from a public S3 bucket to your warehouse into a schema called `raw` in your `jaffle_shop` database.
 [This is discussed here](#-load-the-data-from-s3).

+- **Generate a larger dataset on the command line**.
+If you're working with the dbt Cloud CLI and comfortable with command line basics, you can generate as many years of data as you'd like (up to 10) to load into your warehouse.
+[This is discussed here](#-generate-via-jafgen-and-seed-the-data-with-dbt-core).

 ## 👷🏻‍♀️ Project setup